The JACS Commitment sets out the standards of service that users of JACS can expect, and what to do if these have not been met.

 Jersey Advisory and Conciliation Service

-We hope, however, that you will let our staff try to put things right first.
+We hope, however, that you will let our team try to put things right first.

 We would also like to hear from you if you are particularly satisfied with our service or have any suggestions that you think would help us improve.